Professional air duct cleaning is not cheap and ranges in cost between $400-$750

 Let’s Educate Consumers Together

 If you own a duct cleaning business and believe we need to better educate and inform consumers.
-Then join our mission and become a sponsor today!
+Then join our mission and become an Accredited Business today!

 “The team at DuctCleaning.Org is fabulous.
 They help my potential customers understand the business and to hire responsibly.
 We had in the last few years several shady copycats using our business name and pretending to be us.
 If that wasn’t enough they offer a quick 1-hour cleaning.
 This can hurt a companies reputation but thankfully there is this website to help educate the public.”